voidotexe/SelfLanguageApi/README.md

 # Self Language (API)
-_API REST for use with Self Language_
+_REST API for use with Self Language_